 Advancing agricultural land equity means embracing and promoting the diverse crops and production practices associated with small-scale operations across the state.
 These diverse operations are more likely to cultivate products that are rooted in the regions that they serve.
-Ensuring diverse producers and land stewards have fair and secure access to agricultural land ensures that local communities-urban, peri-urban, and rural-have access to healthy, fresh, and culturally appropriate foods.
+Ensuring diverse producers and land stewards have fair and secure access to agricultural land ensures that local communities-urban, peri-urban, and rural-have access to healthy, fresh, and culturally appropriate foods, medicines, and cultural resources.